Della (Joye) Hunter, artist and writer.

 I have wanted to be an artist since I was a child.
 For years while I worked for a living and could not devote much time to art, I created art in my mind – both stories and pictures.
 By the time I retired, I had a backlog of things I needed to create in reality – all these stories and images bursting to become real.

 Della Hunter (Joye) studied fine arts at the University of Regina in 1972-74, but because making a living was important too, she became a Psychologist instead of completing the fine arts degree.
 For years, her creative energies were poured into her day-to-day Psychology work and there was little left over for art.
 Since retiring, she has been active in both visual art and writing.
+At present, she is teaching a drawing and art theory course with the University of Regina, Life Long Learning Centre.

+Della is a member of the Regina Brushworks Art Guild (Vice-President) and exhibits works in the Spring and Autumn guild shows.
 She has sold pencil crayon works to private collectors as well as through the Timeraiser Regina program in 2012 and 2013.
 She has exhibited works with other charitable events and in the open member’s show with the Art Gallery of Regina.

 Currently she is working on her second graphic novel.